Lowest. Driest. Hottest.

 Highlights: Highway 155 • Highway 178 • Highway 190 • Highway 127 • Mesquite Flats Sand Dunes • Badwater Basin • Zabriskie Point • Dante's View • Artist's Palette • Stovepipe Wells

 The first tour of the season is the best!
 It's the opener.
 The pacesetter.
-The FIRST time we finally shake off the cobwebs from the corners of our brains and head out for a weekend of riding.
-Join Pashnit Tours as we head for this National Park tucked away in the far corner of California.
+The FIRST time, we finally shake off the cobwebs from the corners of our brains and head out for a weekend of riding.
+Join Pashnit Tours as we head for this National Park tucked away in this far corner of California along the Nevada border.

 Destination Mojave Desert...

 Our tour begins from Tulare in Central California, at the edge of the Sierra Nevada Foothills.
 South of Porterville, we'll enter this treeless, grassy ranch land that thrusts & heaves about.
 The roads here are fantastic!.
 Deserted, with the elevation constantly climbing toward the Sierra Nevada range that looms even closer with each passing mile.

 On through the small ranch town of Glennville puts the tour on Highway 155.
 Then we'll ride up and over the Sierra Nevada Range through Alta Vista and into the Kern River basin.

 Here, the Sierra Nevada range splits into two fingers, carved in half by the Kern River.

 Skirting the edge of Lake Isabella, the group will ride through Ridgecrest and enter Death Valley from the southern entrance of Highway 178.